-Aside from the Home Try-On program, one of the other things that really sets Warby Parker apart from many other online retailers is the fact that all of their glasses come standard with single-vision polycarbonate lenses, with scratch resistant, UV protection, as well as anti-reflective coating included in the price of the frames.
+Aside from the Home Try-On program, one of the other things that really sets Warby Parker apart from many other online retailers is the fact that all of their glasses come standard with single-vision polycarbonate lenses, with scratch-resistant, UV protection, as well as anti-reflective coating included in the price of the frames.

 If you need glasses to be able to see far as well as up close you will need a multifocal lens.
-Warby Parker does not carry the standard lined-bifocal but only carries a progressive bifocal which is a blended bifocal or also known as a no line bifocal.
+Warby Parker does not carry the standard lined bifocal but only carries a progressive bifocal which is a blended bifocal or also known as a no-line bifocal.
 Progressive lenses from Warby Parker cost an additional $200 on top of the frame.

 Lens Add-ons & Upgrades

 There are a number of upgrades or add-ons that you are able to get with your glasses at Warby Parker.
-If you have a stronger prescription you could benefit from a high-index lens which would thin out your lenses.
+If you have a stronger prescription you could benefit from a high-index lens that would thin out your lenses.
 If you spend a lot of time outdoors you could benefit from light-responsive (Transition) lenses or some prescription sunglasses.
 Take a look below for all the add-ons and upgrades, how each one could benefit you, and how much it costs from Warby Parker.

 - 1.67 High-Index | +$30 – If you have a strong prescription you may benefit from 1.67 high-index lenses.
 These lenses are up to 20% thinner when compared to polycarbonate in the same prescription.
 Thinner lenses provide you with better optical clarity due to less distortion from the lens thickness.
 1.67 high-index lenses are generally recommended for anyone with a prescription where the total power is equal or greater than +/- 4.00.